top of page

 How to Get an Auto Loan with No Credit

 Many wonder "if you need credit to get a loan, how do you get your first loan?"
+Over 26 million American adults have no credit history.
 Applying for an auto loan with limited or no credit in Ohio can seem challenging, but options are available for first-time buyers.
 Online and special finance lenders in Ohio specialize in working with limited credit applicants.
 Consumers with bad or no credit history can find these special finance loans online.
 Compare rates from top lenders and don't let a low credit score stop you from getting the right car at the right payment.

 How Do I Know If I Have a Credit Score?